Pikachuxxxx/Pikachuxxxx/README.md

 Don't believe me?

-Hop into my profile for supper and quench your thrist for pixels.
+Hop into my profile for a supper with me and let's quench our thrist for pixels together.

 ***